At 8Trees Inc. we use ecological knowledge and applications to avoid, minimize, and repair ecological damage in unique and practical ways.

 Today, restoration ecology is a synthesis of basic and applied ecology, conservation biology, landscape ecology, the social sciences and economics!

-To learn more about ecological restoration and current projects across the world, please visit the website of the Society for Ecological Restoration (SER).
+To learn more about ecological restoration and current projects across the world, please visit the the Society for Ecological Restoration (SER) website.

 When animals depend on their environment at critical life stages such as breeding, offspring development, and overwintering, that environment must remain functional for long enough time frames to support their survival.
 Functional habitat is often considered "high-quality" whereas non-functional habitat is "low-quality".